REFEDS/eduperson/eduperson-202001.md

-for such applications, and these protocol-specific identifiers should be used whenever possible; where using a protocol-specific identifier is not possible, the eduPersonUniqueId attribute may be an appropriate
+for such applications, and these protocol-specific identifiers should be used whenever possible; where using a protocol-specific identifier is not possible, the eduPersonUniqueId attribute may be an appropriate "neutral" form.
-\"neutral\" form.
 Syntactically, ePPN looks like an email address but is not intended to be a person's published email address, or to be used as an email address.
 Consumers must not assume this is a valid email address for the individual.

-*Example applications for which this attribute would be useful *
+*Example applications for which this attribute would be useful*

 controlling access to resources and other cases where a human friendly identifier is needed

-*Example (LDIF Fragment) *
+*Example (LDIF Fragment)*

 eduPersonPrincipalName: <hputter@hsww.wiz>